Yu-Group/simChef/vignettes/paper.md

 Data science simulation studies occupy an important role in data science research as a means to gain insight into new and existing statistical methods.
-Creating high quality simulation studies typically involves a number of repetitive and error-prone coding tasks, such as data sampling, varying and aligning parameters for data-generating processes (DGPs) and statistical methods, parallelized computation of simulation replicates, summarizing metrics, and visualizing, documenting, and saving results.
-While this administrative overhead is necessary to reach the scientific end goals of a given data science simulation, it is not sufficient, as the data scientist must navigate a number of important judgment calls such as the choice of data settings, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
+Creating high quality simulation studies typically involves a number of repetitive and error-prone coding tasks, such as implementing data-generating processes (DGPs) and statistical methods, sampling from these DGPs, parallelizing computation of simulation replicates, summarizing metrics, and visualizing, documenting, and saving results.
+While this administrative overhead is necessary to reach the end goals of a given data science simulation, it is not sufficient, as the data scientist must navigate a number of important judgment calls such as the choice of data settings, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
 The scientific context varies drastically from one study to the next while the simulation scaffolding remains largely similar; yet simulation code repositories often lack the flexibility to easily allow for reuse in novel settings or even simple extension when new questions arise in the original context.

 `simChef` addresses the need for an intuitive, extensible, and reusable framework for data science simulations.
 Drawing substantially from the